Experience-Monks/jam3-testing-tools/README.md

 })
 ```

 Then, you can update the `scripts` field of your `package.json`.
-This should already be done if you generated the module properly.
+This might already be done if you used a module generator.

 ```json
   "scripts": {